mgreter/webmerge/README.md

-    --import-scss          inline imported scss files into stylesheet --rebase-urls-in-css   adjust urls in css files to parent stylesheet --rebase-urls-in-scss  adjust urls to scss files to parent stylesheet --rebase-imports-css   adjust import urls for css files (only if not imported) --rebase-imports-scss  adjust import urls for scss files (only if not imported)
+    --import-scss          inline imported scss files into stylesheet --rebase-urls-in-css   adjust urls in css files to parent stylesheet --rebase-urls-in-scss  adjust urls to scss files to parent stylesheet --rebase-imports-css   adjust import urls for css files (only if not inlined) --rebase-imports-scss  adjust import urls for scss files (only if not inlined)

     --referer              optional referer url for external downloads --inlinedataexts       file extensions to inline (comma separated)